So there are a few bamboo forests on Maui.

 So it’s important to know that to do the Pipiwai Trail, it will be a separate trip from that.

-If you’d rather not drive the Hana Highway to see a bamboo forest, then there’s also a bamboo forest in West Maui.
+If you’d rather not drive the Hana Highway to see a bamboo forest, then there’s also a bamboo forest in the West Maui mountains.
 It’s smaller and not as grand as the Pipiwai Trail bamboo forest, but you’ll see bamboo trees!
 It’s also a waterfall hike!

 What the national park wants you to know about this hiking trail

 Expect rough, uneven footing which when wet is slippery.

 Sturdy footwear is recommended.

 Cliff areas, streams, and pools are hazardous.

 Stay on the trail.

 After passing through the bamboo forest, the Pipiwai Trail also leads to the magnificent Waimoku Falls.